 Comparing the average time spent working per week, we see that freelancers who work in management and human relations are the hardest workers, with 39 hours on average.
 Engineering and manufacturing freelancers work 38.2 hours per week, on average.
 Finally, IT personnel work 37.4 hours, and translators and writers work an average of 34 hours per week.

 Gig Economy Statistics: How Much Do Freelancers Make and Can You Live Off of Freelancing?

 16. Freelancers prefer using the term “freelance economy.”

 When asked which term they preferred, 49% of freelancers surveyed said that “freelance economy” is the one they go with.
 The second most popular option was “on-demand economy” (25%), followed by “sharing economy” (13%), and “gig economy” (10%).

-17. Freelancers contributed $1.4 trillion to the US economy in a year.
+17. Freelancers contributed nearly $1 trillion to the US economy in 2019.

-This covers roughly 7% of the nation’s GDP, according to last year’s freelance statistics.
-In fact, freelancing’s economic contribution is more than double that of the auto industry (FCA US, Ford, and GM).
+This covers roughly 5% of the nation’s GDP, according to last year’s freelance statistics.
+In fact, freelancing’s economic contribution is higher than that of the construction industry.